-Russell Wilson may want to add Antonio Brown, but a lot would have to happen first
+Russell Wilson may want Seahawks to sign Antonio Brown, but a lot would have to happen first

 But a report this week indicated that at least one prominent Seahawk — actually, the most prominent one, quarterback Russell Wilson — would still like Seattle to try to get Brown.

-The report came from veteran NFL writer John Clayton of ESPN 710 Seattle, who wrote in a story on the station’s website that: “According to sources, Wilson would love to add Antonio Brown.
+The report came from veteran NFL writer John Clayton of 710 ESPN, who wrote in a story on the station’s website that: “According to sources, Wilson would love to add Antonio Brown.
 Brown is also close with backup quarterback Geno Smith, whose one-year contract with the Seahawks was finalized Wednesday.”

-Whether Carroll and Schneider would similarly “love to add” Brown is harder to know, though Carroll’s comments last September would seem to indicate they might not — and nothing has really changed since then in terms of Brown’s status.
+Whether Carroll and Schneider would similarly “love to add” Brown is difficult to know, though Carroll’s comments in September would seem to indicate they might not — and nothing has really changed since then.

 As Pro Football Talk noted, it’s unclear when Brown would be available to play.